xplorer²

 To help you decide which file to keep, xplorer² shows brief information (size and date attributes [1]) about the existing item in the destination folder, and the new one that is about to overwrite the old version.
 You should focus on the last line that highlights the differences of the new item older,smaller and then decide: to overwrite the old file click Yes button, or No to keep the old (existing) file.
 The action buttons [2] include yes/no to all buttons, that reply yes or no to any subsequent overwrite confirmation automatically.
 You see the pattern in the first few confirmations and you decide whether the remaining can be dismissed in the same fashion.
 If you click cancel at this point you abort the entire file copy.

 When it comes to replacing folders, i.e. when the destination contains a folder with the same name as the source, by default the target isn't overwritten — just extra files are added in it.
-If you want to use the same overwrite semantics for both files and folders, tick "Replace the entire folder" option; then if a folder collision is detected, the entire old folder (cum subfolders) is first deleted, then replaced with the new contents.
+If you want to use the same overwrite semantics for both files and folders, enable "Overwrite folders" option; then if a folder collision is detected, the entire old folder (cum subfolders) is first deleted, then replaced with the new contents.
 This is liable to destroy a lot of old content, so please be careful.

 For most people, the smarter overwrite option is "Overwrite if newer else skip" (available as backup from the drop-down list, see figure 22).
 It is an automatic way to resolve conflicts; it compares file modification dates and keeps the most recent file (assuming it contains later changes you made).
 If the source file is older or identical (in terms of date modified) to the existing, it is skipped.
 This mode is perfect for backups, where you keep an up-to-date copy of your working documents in a safe external location (e.g. USB disk).
 If you do this daily, you don't need to copy your entire documents folder, only new and changed items.
 Thus you save time and effort — no time wasted confirming file replace operations.